TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          resources externalized to CDN's.
 See `SRI <https://www.w3.org/TR/SRI/>`_ for more details.
 Integrity hashes may be generated using `<https://srihash.org/>`_.

+         ..  versionadded:: 12.1

+         Additional data attributes can be configured using a key-value list.

    Example
          .. code-block:: typoscript
             :caption: EXT:site_package/Configuration/TypoScript/setup.typoscript